-Knowing your income tax before your employer deducts TDS lets you plan investments, choose the right tax regime, and avoid a surprise tax demand at filing time.
-This guide walks through every step of the FY 2026-27 calculation for both the old and new tax regimes, with a worked example and common mistakes to avoid.
+Knowing your income tax before your employer deducts TDS lets you plan investments, pick the right tax regime, and avoid a surprise tax demand at filing time.
+This guide walks through every step of the FY 2026-27 calculation for both the old and new tax regimes, with a worked example and the mistakes people make most often.

 What you need before you start: